deverestHood/earthquakes-viz/README.md

 # Earthquakes visualization

 This application shows the earthquakes in 2023 with an exaggerated depth.
 The earthquake data used in this app comes from [USGS](https://earthquake.usgs.gov/earthquakes/search/).
-The app is created with [Esri's ArcGIS API for JavaScript](https://developers.arcgis.com/javascript).
+The app is created with [Esri's ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript).

 [![app-screenshot](./app-screenshot.png)](https://github.com/deverestHood/earthquakes-viz)